Carbamazepine

 Carbamazepine was discovered in 1953 by Swiss chemist Walter Schindler.
 It was first marketed in 1962.
 It is available as a generic medication.
 It is on the World Health Organization's List of Essential Medicines.
-In 2020, it was the 185th most commonly prescribed medication in the United States, with more than 2 million prescriptions.
+In 2023, it was the 185th most commonly prescribed medication in the United States, with more than 2 million prescriptions.

+Photoswitchable analogues of carbamazepine have been developed to control its pharmacological activity locally and on demand using light (photopharmacology), with the purpose of reducing the adverse systemic effects of the drug.
+One of these light-regulated compounds (carbadiazocine, based on a bridged azobenzene or diazocine) has been shown to produce analgesia with noninvasive illumination in vivo in a rat model of neuropathic pain.

 Medical uses

 Carbamazepine is typically used for the treatment of seizure disorders and neuropathic pain.
 It is used off-label as a second-line treatment for bipolar disorder and in combination with an antipsychotic in some cases of schizophrenia when treatment with a conventional antipsychotic alone has failed.
-However, evidence does not support this usage.
+However, evidence does not support its usage for schizophrenia.
 It is not effective for absence seizures or myoclonic seizures.
-Although carbamazepine may have a similar effectiveness (as measured by people continuing to use a medication) and efficacy (as measured by the medicine reducing seizure recurrence and improving remission) when compared to phenytoin and valproate, choice of medication should be evaluated on an individual basis as further research is needed to determine which medication is most helpful for people with newly-onset seizures.
+Although carbamazepine may have a similar effectiveness (as measured by people continuing to use a medication) and efficacy (as measured by the medicine reducing seizure recurrence and improving remission) when compared to phenytoin and valproate, it is not well-researched which medication is most helpful for people with newly-onset seizures.

 In the United States, carbamazepine is indicated for the treatment of epilepsy (including partial seizures, generalized tonic-clonic seizures and mixed seizures), and trigeminal neuralgia.
 Carbamazepine is the only medication that is approved by the Food and Drug Administration for the treatment of trigeminal neuralgia.

 As of 2014, a controlled release formulation was available for which there is tentative evidence showing fewer side effects and unclear evidence with regard to whether there is a difference in efficacy.

+In 2016, the FDA approved an intravenous formulation of carbamazepine, also granting it orphan drug status under the trade name Carnexiv, as a short-term replacement therapy for oral carbamazepine in adults with specific types of seizure disorders, who are unable to tolerate the oral formulation.
+Carnexiv is indicated for short-term treatment of up to seven days for partial seizures with complex symptomatology, generalized tonic–clonic seizures and mixed seizure patterns, in patients who are temporarily unable to take or tolerate oral medications.

+It has also been shown to improve symptoms of "typewriter tinnitus", a type of tinnitus caused by the neurovascular compression of the cochleovestibular nerve.